ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day04/README.md

 #### Pseudocode
 First, the new validation helpers for the struct `Passport` used in Part 2.
 To prevent undefined behavior or potential crashes, I chose to use `static_cast<unsigned char>` when performing checks that use `isdigit` or `isxdigit`.

-**Note**: In the actual implementation I used global constants defined in the header file instead of hard-coded values like below.
+**Note**: In the actual implementation, I used global constants defined in the header file instead of hard-coded values like below.

 ```cpp
 // checks if a string is made up entirely of digits (0-9)